 Teeth grinding during sleep can result in headaches, neck, and jaw pain.
 Recent studies indicate that about 13% of adults grind their teeth while sleeping, with over 80% of them being unaware of the habit.
 Dr. Marielaina Perrone can detect teeth grinding through the visible wear on the teeth.

 Bruxism, or teeth grinding, may be a natural defensive response to obstructive sleep apnea.
 Studies suggest that when the airway becomes obstructed during sleep, the jaw reflexively closes to prevent blockage.
 Bruxism and OSA may be related to specific sleep positions.
 Mandibular advancement devices, customized mouthguards, can help alleviate both bruxism and OSA.

 Temporomandibular Joint (TMJ) Disorders

-Temporomandibular joint (TMJ) disorders are often reported along with obstructive sleep apnea.
-The TMJ connects the lower and upper jaw with two joints.
-When the joint or the muscles surrounding it are damaged or misaligned, patients can experience neck stiffness, headaches, ear pain, and popping or clicking noises when their jaw moves.
+Obstructive sleep apnea is often linked to temporomandibular joint (TMJ) disorders.
+The TMJ connects the upper and lower jaw with two joints.
+When the joint or surrounding muscles become misaligned or damaged, patients can experience neck stiffness, headaches, ear pain, and clicking or popping noises when the jaw moves.

-While the specific connection between TMJ disorders and sleep apnea has not been fully discovered, both involve dysfunction with the muscles surrounding and inside the mouth.
-Some research has found that people with OSA were twice as likely to have TMJ disorders than those without sleep apnea.
+Although the precise connection between TMJ disorders and sleep apnea is not yet fully understood, both conditions involve dysfunction in the muscles surrounding and within the mouth.
+Some studies have revealed that individuals with sleep apnea are twice as likely to develop TMJ disorders compared to those without sleep apnea.